top of page

 Which services are considered safe?

-Lash extensions, lash tint, brow shaping, and brow shaping + tint are considered safe.
+Of the services I offer, lash extensions, falsies, lash tint, brow shaping, and brow shaping + tint are considered safe.
 However, there is always a slight risk of allergic reaction.
-Your changing hormones can also negatively affect the retention of your lash extensions.

 Please consult with your physician before booking any of these services.